devtron-labs/devtron/docs/setup/install/ingress-setup.md

 ### 3. Azure Application Gateway

-In case of AWS application load balancer, the following annotations need to be added under `ingress.annotations` to run devtron over `https`.
+In case of AWS application load balancer, the following annotations need to be added under `ingress.annotations` to run Devtron over `https`.

 ```bash
  annotations: